No products in the cart.

 - Review the advantages and disadvantages of “pure CBD.”

 - Hopefully, help you make a more informed decision when considering different CBD products.

-Pure CBD refers to CBD Isolate (most of the time)
+Pure CBD Is CBD Isolate

 By itself, pure CBD isolate looks a lot like frosted quartz, and when it’s ground up, kosher salt.
-In this form even “pure CBD” isn’t technically pure.
+In this form, even “pure CBD” isn’t technically pure.
 Most CBD isolates on the market are between 97-99% CBD.
 Complete conversion of CBD just isn’t possible.

 The Disadvantages of Using Pure CBD Isolate

-While there are a good many benefits of using pure CBD isolate (we’ll get into those shortly,) there are a few disadvantages, too.
+While there are a good many benefits of using CBD isolate (we’ll get into those shortly,) there are a few disadvantages, too.